Angermuseum

 Are there guided tours?

-The Angermuseum may offer guided tours; it is advisable to check the official website for details and availability.
+The Angermuseum may offer guided tours, providing deeper insights into the collections and their significance.
+Check the official website for details on availability and scheduling.

 What’s the best time to visit?